 So now we know a little bit about the pest itself, we can look at some of the ways which we can protect our crops from infestations:

-1. Make sure to avoid using previously infested ground.
-Carrot fly larvae are capable of surviving through the winter, so avoid re-sowing any vegetable from the Parsley family (see above)
+- Make sure to avoid using previously infested ground.
+Carrot fly larvae are capable of surviving through the winter.
+So avoid re-sowing any vegetable from the Parsley family (see above)

 - Sow later to avoid sowing during the main egg-laying periods, which are (for most parts of the UK): mid-April to the end of May & Mid-July to the end of August.

 - Sow disease and pest resistant varieties such as Fly Away F1 and Resistafly F1, available from garden centres and online seed suppliers.

-4. Erect a fine-mesh barrier at the time of sowing. the imprtant factor here is How high do carrot flies fly?
+- Erect a fine-mesh barrier at the time of sowing. the imprtant factor here is How high do carrot flies fly?
 And the answer is only around 40cm so a barrier at least 70cm high.
 Check out our Micromesh Pest & Wind Barrier which will work for containers and open ground.
 Or a Micromesh Tunnel - with 0.6mm netting it will keep the Carrot Fly from getting to your precious crop.

 - Sow thinly so as to avoid ‘thinning out’, releasing the smell of bruised foliage

 - Thin out or harvest on a dry evening with no wind – or use scissors so that no bruising of foliage occurs

 - Try companion planting - we have been asked do marigolds deter carrot flyy. the answer is Yes!
 Growing varieties of pungent Rosemary, Sage or Marigold as a deterrent/’smokescreen’

-8. Grow your carrots in planters taller than 70cm - for example ‘Veg Trugs’ or Carrot Patio Planters
+- Grow your carrots in a tall planters - for example the Haxnicks Oxford fabric planter or Carrot Patio Planters

 - Lift main carrot crops by Winter, especially if any are infected – don’t leave them in the ground to serve as food for overwintering larvae.